-All network functions shall support TLS 1.2 and above.
+All network functions shall support TLS 1.2 or above.
 Network functions shall support both server-side and client-side certificates.

-Authentication between network functions within one PLMN shall use one of the following methods:
+Authentication between network functions within one PLMN can use the following method:

-a) If the PLMN uses protection at the transport layer, authentication provided by the transport layer protection solution shall be used for authentication between NFs.
+If the PLMN uses protection at the transport layer, authentication provided by the transport layer protection solution shall be used for authentication between NFs.